A pattern catalog matters when it helps teams choose fewer solutions, not accumulate more abstractions.

 - Event-Driven Architecture: Event Sourcing, CQRS, Saga - A deeper dive into async integration and core patterns that this book introduces as critical building blocks.

-- Inter-service communication patterns - Sync/async interaction trade-offs, retries, and backpressure strategies for reliable service communication.
+- Inter-service communication patterns - Synchronous and asynchronous interaction trade-offs, retries, and backpressure for reliable service communication.

 - Why microservices and integration are needed - System-level framing of boundaries and integration trade-offs before selecting specific architecture patterns.